IUPAC nomenclature of inorganic chemistry: Molecular compounds

 Inorganic molecular compounds are named with a prefix (see list above) before each element.
 The more electronegative element is written last and with an -ide suffix.
 For example, H_{2}O (water) can be called dihydrogen monoxide.
 Organic molecules do not follow this rule.
 In addition, the prefix mono- is not used with the first element; for example, SO_{2} is sulfur dioxide, not "monosulfur dioxide".
 Sometimes prefixes are shortened when the ending vowel of the prefix "conflicts" with a starting vowel in the compound.
-This makes the name easier to pronounce; for example, CO is "carbon monoxide" (as opposed to "monooxide").
+This simplifies pronunciation; for example, CO is "carbon monoxide" (as opposed to "monooxide").

 Common exceptions

 The "a" of the penta- prefix is not dropped before a vowel.
-As the IUPAC Red Book 2005 page 69 states, "The final vowels of multiplicative prefixes should not be elided (although 'monoxide', rather than 'monooxide', is an allowed exception because of general usage)."
+As the IUPAC Red Book 2005 (page 69) states, "The final vowels of multiplicative prefixes should not be elided (although 'monoxide', rather than 'monooxide', is an allowed exception because of general usage)."

 There are a number of exceptions and special cases that violate the above rules.
-Sometimes the prefix is left off the initial atom: I_{2}O_{5} is known as iodine pentaoxide, but it should be called diiodine pentaoxide.
-N_{2}O_{3} is called nitrogen sesquioxide (sesqui- means 1 1/2).
+Sometimes the prefix is left off the initial atom, even if there is more than one of that atom in the chemical formula: I_{2}O_{5} is known as iodine pentaoxide, but it should be called diiodine pentaoxide.
+N_{2}O_{3} is sometimes called nitrogen sesquioxide (sesqui- means 1 1/2), although that is not the IUPAC name.

-The main oxide of phosphorus is called phosphorus pentaoxide.
+The main oxide of phosphorus is often called phosphorus pentaoxide.
 It should actually be diphosphorus pentaoxide, but it is assumed that there are two phosphorus atoms (P_{2}O_{5}), as they are needed in order to balance the oxidation numbers of the five oxygen atoms.
-However, people have known for years that the real form of the molecule is P_{4}O_{10}, not P_{2}O_{5}, yet it is not normally called tetraphosphorus decaoxide.
+However, it has long been known that the molecular formula of the compound is P_{4}O_{10}, not P_{2}O_{5}, yet it is not normally called tetraphosphorus decaoxide despite that being the IUPAC name.

 In writing formulas, ammonia is NH_{3} even though nitrogen is more electronegative (in line with the convention used by IUPAC as detailed in Table VI of the red book).
 Likewise, methane is written as CH_{4} even though carbon is more electronegative (Hill system).